-5. Vaccine skepticism could lower immunization rates.
+5. Vaccine skepticism lowers immunization rates.

-Source: Politico + The Washington Post + Pew Research Center
+Source: Politico + The Washington Post

 “It inevitably comes down to trust.
 To reach the last mile, to reach those disproportionately impacted by COVID-19 and located in the hardest-to-reach areas will take more than the right equipment and resources,” Sandrina said.
 “It will also require overcoming the mistrust borne out of lived experiences under structurally discriminatory systems.”

-6. Vaccine distribution requires investment worldwide.
+6. Vaccine distribution requires global investments.

 The Pfizer-BioNTech vaccine needs ultracold storage across the supply chain, which will cost pharmacies and doctor’s offices upwards of $15,000 for an ultracold freezer alone.
 Medical supply nonprofits can help governments distribute the fragile vaccines to hard-to-reach areas and store them once they get there, but major investments are needed.